-When ripe, dragon fruit is brightly-colored.
+When ripe, dragon fruit is brightly colored.
 While a few spots here or there are normal, they should be relatively even in color.
-Large blemishes and dark spots are an indication that the dragon fruit is overripe.
+Large blemishes and dark spots indicate the dragon fruit is overripe.

 How to Cut a Dragon Fruit

 While dragon fruit may look a bit daunting to cut, it's surprisingly simple to prepare.
 Whether you're a wizard with a sharp knife or a newbie in the kitchen, these step-by-step instructions on how to cut dragon fruit will make the task easier than ever:

 First things first, you'll want to wash the fruit thoroughly before cutting.

 Step Two: Place the dragon fruit on the cutting board

 Once you've dried dragon fruit with a towel or paper towel, grab out a cutting board and a large, sharp knife.

 Step Three (Optional): Slice off the ends of the dragon fruit

 Place the dragon fruit on the clean cutting board and slice off a small portion of both end pieces.
 This will create stable, flat surfaces for cutting.